 How Are Activatec Using Bioproducts?

-Through the implementation of novel processes, Activatec are helping pioneer the move from artificial and synthetic ingredients to bioproducts in the manufacturing of high-value chemicals, ingredients for cosmetics, pharma, and bio-materials.
+Through the implementation of novel processes, Activatec are helping pioneer the move from artificial and synthetic ingredients to bioproducts in the manufacturing of high-value chemicals, bio-materials and ingredients for the cosmetic, pharmaceutical and nutraceutical industries.

-Using industrial biotech, lactobionic acid (LBA) is being produced from whey within our project INGREEN, a product used in a variety of cosmetic and pharmaceutical settings.
-As part of a European-funded initiative to produce useful products from waste streams, we are developing a sustainable method for the production of Polyhydroxyalkanoates (PHAs), a group of biodegradable plastics, from wastewater.
+As part of the international INGREEN project, Activatec are using industrial biotechnology to produce lactobionic acid (LBA), a product used in a variety of cosmetic and pharmaceutical settings, from whey.
+As part of a European-funded initiative to produce useful products from waste streams, we are working within the DEEP PURPLE project to develop a sustainable method for the production of Polyhydroxyalkanoates (PHAs), a group of biodegradable plastics, from wastewater.